Hasssan888/alx-react/0x08-react_redux_reducer_selector/README.md

 - The use of Immutable within the reducer
 - The use of Normalizr within the app
 - Selectors: what they are and when to use them

-Tasks list

-0. Write a basic reducer
-1. Use Immutable for the UI Reducer
-2. Create a reducer for Courses
-3. Create the reducer for notifications
-4. Normalizr & Immutable
-5. Selectors